 Summit County's Republican delegates have a bigger job.
 There are multiple candidates in two county races -- for recorder and sheriff.
 If a candidate in either race earns a majority of the delegate votes they will go on to face the Democratic challengers Mary Ann Trussell and Justin Martinez, respectively.

 The county's delegates to the Republican state convention, also in April, will be voting in four races including one state senate race, two state house races and one Congressional seat.

 Summit County Democrats are scheduled to convene their county convention at 4 p.m. this Saturday, March 29, at St. Luke's Church in Park City.
 Summit County Republicans will meet at 5 p.m., Thursday, April 3 at South Summit High School.
-The public, regardless of party affiliation, is welcome at both county conventions but only delegates are eligible to vote.

 Party Convention contests of interest to Summit County voters:

 At Republican state convention:

 State Senate District 26 (4-year term)